Introduction

 3. Natural Odor Neutralizers That Work in Humid Texas Weather

-Great natural options for Woodlands kitchens include:
+Great natural options for humid kitchens include:

-- Activated charcoal bags in cabinets and pantry
+- Activated charcoal bags (cabinets, pantry, under-sink zone)

-- Used coffee grounds in a shallow dish (excellent for strong food odors)
+- Used coffee grounds (strong food odors)

 - White vinegar bowls after frying or grilling